wp-plugins/csv-2-post/readme.txt

 This method is safer than using any other source for the files.

 == Changelog ==
+= 8.2.1 =
+* Feature Changes
+    * New Adoption view offers advanced settings to convert existing posts to CSV 2 POST controlled posts - this is a delicate operation that requires backup.
+    * New Current Project view
+    * New button on Quick Actions (only shows on Current Project view) displays a list of column replacement tokens
+    * Dismissable view introductions added - little training in them but those introduction areas will be used to suggest tutorials
+* Technical Notes
+    * No longer an error when using quick action for Create Posts - related to a variable required for the notice.
+    * Moved some classes from class-csv2post.php into class-ui.php as they are only used when on admin side.
+    * Bug regarding $package_version_cleaned fixed (related to update system which is still a work in progress)
+* Known Issues
+    * Data Table view is not suitable as tables are too wide, column titles cannot be read
+    * Some forms are not suitable for being in the narrow sidebar by default, probably use that bar for quick tools and small information.

 = 8.2.0 =
 * Feature Changes
     * New Directory Sources screen lists directories intended for providing multiple .csv files.